RENCI/apsviz-timeseriesdb-stations/README.md

 ### Create and Ingest Station Data

-To ingest the station data, first make sure you have already ingested the original station data, as describe in the README.md for apsviz-timeseriesdb:
+To ingest the station data, first make sure you have already ingested the original station data, as describe above in this README.md.
+You also need to have installed the apsviz-timeseriesdb repo:

 https://github.com/RENCI/apsviz-timeseriesdb

-The run the command in the run directory:
+To create the station meta data that will be ingested into the drf_gauge_station table, in the apsviz-timeseriesdb database, run the following command in the /home/nru directory:

-python runIngest.py --inputTask Station
+python runIngest.py --outputDir /data/DataIngesting/DAILY_INGEST --inputTask CreateStations

-This will create Station data files in /data/DataIngesting/DAILY_INGEST and then ingest them into the drf_gauge_station table in the database.
+This will create Station data files in /data/DataIngesting/DAILY_INGEST.
+The next step is to ingest them into the drf_gauge_station table in the apsviz-timeseriesdb database.
+To do this run the following command in the /home/nru directory:

+python runIngest.py --inputDIR /data/DataIngesting/DAILY_INGEST --ingestDir /home/DataIngesting/DAILY_INGEST --inputTask IngestStations